earentir/etbot/README.md

     printed out including what they love (fully customizable message soon)
 - socials
   - Prints streamers socials
+- time
-- time -Prints the streamers time or the time of any country if you append the tz city
+  - Prints the streamers time or the time of any country if you append the tz city
 - tmdb \*
   - Pulls data for tv/movie from tmdb
 - updsoc